sat10am/season2/README.md

-# season2
+# SAT10AM SEASON 2
-The second season with 10 genius developers on the subject of JavaScript
+The second season with 10 genius developers on the subject of JavaScript and HTTP Network

 📆 기간: 2019.02.10 - 2019.06.29